termlt/imgcolour/README.md

 # imgcolour
-imgcolor - is a python program, which runs in CMD and gives you the RGB colour code of a certain place on the image.
+imgcolour - is a python program, which runs in CMD and gives you the RGB colour code of a certain place on the image.

 **How it works**